Teachers mount historic rally

-Wednesday Oct.
-4, 2017, marked the 20th anniversary of the 1997 teachers’ rally that occupied the Alberta legislature grounds in the sunshine of that crisp autumn afternoon.
-On that day, thousands upon thousands of classroom teachers raised their collective voices in support of public education.
+On Saturday Oct.
+4, 1997, in the sunshine of a crisp autumn afternoon, thousands upon thousands of teachers gathered at the Alberta legislature grounds, raising their collective voices in support of public education.
 It was a historic show of professional solidarity in support of students and against drastic cuts to education funding by the Progressive Conservative government of Premier Ralph Klein.

 The next day (which was the fourth edition of UNESCO’s World Teachers’ Day), the headline on the front page of the Edmonton Journal read “Teachers slam funding cuts; 12,000 march on legislature to demand more cash for education.”